 In 2011, the Centers for Medicare and Medicaid Services (CMS) established the Medicare and Medicaid Electronic Health Record (EHR) Incentive Programs to encourage eligible professionals (EPs), eligible hospitals, and critical access hospitals (CAHs) to adopt, implement, upgrade, and demonstrate meaningful use of certified electronic health record technology (CEHRT).

-To continue our commitment to promoting and prioritizing interoperability and exchange of health care data, CMS renamed the EHR Incentive Programs to the Promoting Interoperability Programs in April 2018.
+To continue a commitment to promoting and prioritizing interoperability and exchange of health care data, CMS renamed the EHR Incentive Programs to the Medicare and Medicaid Promoting Interoperability Programs in April 2018.
 This change moved the programs beyond the existing requirements of meaningful use to a new phase of EHR measurement with an increased focus on interoperability and improving patient access to health information.

-- Medicare and dually eligible hospitals participating in the Medicare and Medicaid Promoting Interoperability Programs may contact the QualityNet help desk for assistance at firstname.lastname@example.org or 1-866-288-8912.
+- Medicare eligible hospitals and critical access hospitals participating in the Medicare and Medicaid Promoting Interoperability Programs may contact the QualityNet help desk for assistance at QnetSupport@cms.hhs.gov or 1-866-288-8912.

 - Medicare EPs are now considered eligible clinicians and are part of the Quality Payment Program.
 Contact the Quality Payment Program help desk for assistance at QPP@cms.hhs.gov or 1-866-288-8292.
 To submit a ticket for the QPP Service Center, please visit: https://cmsqualitysupport.servicenowservices.com/ccsq_support_central.